TobikoData/sqlmesh/docs/quickstart/cli.md

 ## 3. Update a model

-Now that we have have populated the `prod` environment, let's modify one of the SQL models.
+Now that we have populated the `prod` environment, let's modify one of the SQL models.

 We modify the incremental SQL model by adding a new column to the query.
 Open the `models/incremental_model.sql` file and add `#!sql 'z' AS new_column` below `item_id` as follows: